-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for air traffic controllers are expected to decline 9% between 2014 and 2024 (www.bls.gov).
-The BLS also reported that the median annual salary for air traffic controllers was $122,950 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for air traffic controllers are expected to show little or no change between 2018 and 2028 (www.bls.gov).
+The BLS also reported that the median annual salary for air traffic controllers was $124,540 in 2018.

 Continuing Education Information